Categories

 What Are Cataracts and How Does Surgery Work?

 Cataracts develop when your eye’s natural lens becomes cloudy, which happens over time as proteins in the lens break down and clump together, causing blurred vision and glare sensitivity.
-During cataract surgery, this lens is removed and replaced with a clear, artificial IOL that’s tailored to your vision – such as a mono-focal for vision at one distance, a multifocal for clear vision at all distances, or a toric IOL to correct astigmatism.
-There are 3 key steps you’ll undergo with cataract surgery:
+During cataract surgery, this lens is removed and replaced with a clear, artificial IOL that’s tailored to your vision, such as a monofocal for vision at one distance, a multifocal for clear vision at all distances, or a toric IOL to correct astigmatism.
+Let’s take a look at the process of cataract surgery:

 Can Cataract Surgery Be Performed Twice?